Contact Lens Care

 You should fill your diet with plenty of fresh fruits, vegetables, nuts and seeds.
 Take a look at our blog on 'Foods to eat for good eye health’ or follow our 'Easy recipes for eye health' for more ideas.

-We may not be able to stop myopia; however, regular eye exams and taking care to implement the tips above will ensure that you're doing everything you can to keep your eyes healthy and slow down its progression.
+We may not be able to stop myopia; however, regular eye exams (at least every 2 years or sooner if you experience any issues) and taking care to implement the tips above will ensure that you're doing everything you can to keep your eyes healthy and slow down its progression.